-Looking to create or find a Record of Employment (ROE) in QuickBooks Online (Canada)?
-This article will guide you through creating and locating a ROE for active, inactive, and terminated employees.
+Looking to create or find a Record of Employment (ROE) in QuickBooks Online?
+This article guides you through creating ROEs for new employees and locating ROEs for active, inactive, and terminated employees.

 Businesses dealing with COVID-19 often have to create a ROE.
 The Canadian Payroll Association has provided a detailed FAQ with regards to COVID-19.